 THE NOVELS SO FAR

-Scheduled for publication with Fireside Mysteries in 2015, Lusitania Gold finds Detach and crew diving on the Lusitania in search of a previously unknown cache of gold.
+Scheduled for publication with New Link Publishing in May, 2017, Lusitania Gold finds Detach and crew diving on the Lusitania in search of a previously unknown cache of gold.
 However, once they get down to the wreck of the Irish coast, they are in for a big surprise.
 They discover that the ship sitting off the Old Head of Kinsale is not the Lusitania.
 With someone using any means necessary to try and stop them from finding out the truth, plus a mysterious shark like creature harassing them, it will take all of Detach’s wits and a lot of luck to get to the truth.

 Following a treasure map found at the beginning of Lusitania Gold, Detach heads to England in search of a treasure stolen from an obscure pirate named Captain John Harwood.
 The clues are vague and the trail leads them from England to the Azores and a wreck called the Pozuelo del Rey.
 To complicate matters, the President asks him to help search for a virologists who disappeared with a deadly virus created in a government lab.
 A rogue agent is also after the virologists but turns his attention on Detach and his crew.
 Meanwhile, Elroy becomes the target of a female serial killer.
 Will Detach and his crew survive long enough to find the treasure?